 "If you arrive in a village at sunset, go no farther, stop there; if you arrive at the edge of a river in spate, wait until the water goes down before crossing; if you get angry at night, wait until morning before doing anything."

 The Jean Rouch retrospective at UCLA/Hammer continues today, Friday, February 22nd, at 7:30pm with Petit à petit (1968) and Cocorico!
 Monsieur Poulet (1974)....

 Photography was once our great conveyor of the insufficient.
-There's basic information, proudly unusable.
-What you thought was there was not there, and you too become unusable.
+There's basic information, proudly unusable and hollow.
+What you thought was there was not there, and you too become nothing.
 A double impenetrable.
-Contrary to our age, photography completely disproved coordinates (the diary aides, but not police-work; it is pure paper).
+Contrary to our age, photography once completely disproved coordinates (the diary aides, but not police-work; it is pure paper).
 Photography is at least two, and never one.
 To the point of cliche: Bresson's fake film-within-the-film in Four Nights of Dreamer: the dying pulls out a photomaton of his beloved.

 They carry nativeness / To a conclusion / In suicide.
 We want to defend / Limitation / And do not know how.